I-M20/Cpp-projects/README.md

 - Clangg: clangg++ -o numberguesser numberguesser.c++
 - MSVC: use the previous two commands depending on which compiler you have installed.
 - When the program has been compiled, run it by typing - .\\numberguesser.exe

+below is the link to my project page -